MicrosoftDocs/learn/learn-pr/azure-devops/deploy-python/includes/3-set-up-environment.md

 ## Create the Azure App Service environment

-Here you create the App Service required to deploy the Node.js app.
+Here you create the App Service required to deploy the Python app.

-In this module, you use the Azure CLI to spin up the Azure App Service that will host the Node.js app.
+In this module, you use the Azure CLI to spin up the Azure App Service that will host the Python app.
 You can access the Azure CLI from a terminal or through Visual Studio Code.
 Here you access the Azure CLI from Azure Cloud Shell.
 This browser-based shell experience is hosted in the cloud.
 In Cloud Shell, the Azure CLI is configured for use with your Azure subscription.

 > [!IMPORTANT]
 > You need your own Azure subscription to complete the exercises in this module.